makyo/writing/work/claw17/disappearance.md

 My brushstrokes are confident, each one is a smooth arc describing edges and boundaries, or perhaps reinforcing color.

 The panel had been given to me burgundy, and I'd chosen to leave it that way, painting within that dark red surface rather than covering it up.
-I painted in black, and I painted only shadows, as though the scene were blown out towards white and the contrast turned to a hundred percent.
+I painted in black, and I painted only shadows, not details, as though the scene were blown out towards white and the contrast turned to a hundred percent.

 It had started as an abstract gesture of a face, angular and canine, but had slowly headed toward something more concrete.
 Not realistic, but perhaps something from a comic.
 Hard edged lines, but true to form with no liberties taken.